 Is a Fishing License Required for Catch-And-Release Fishing?

-Yes, a fishing license is generally required for catch-and-release fishing.
-However, some states offer fishing license exemptions under specific catch and release regulations.
-Always check local guidelines to verify compliance before you fish.
+Yes, a license is generally required for catch-and-release fishing.
+Some states provide exemptions under specific catch-and-release rules, so check local guidelines before heading out.

 Conclusion